lupyuen/lupyuen.github.io/src/lisp.md

 Compared with other embedded programming languages, uLisp looks particularly interesting because it has __built-in Arduino-like functions__ for GPIO, I2C, SPI, ADC, DAC, ...
 Even WiFi!

-So this runs perfectly fine on uLisp...
+So this Blinky program runs perfectly fine on uLisp...

 ```text
 ( loop